genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/07_foundation-login.md

 The standard authentication method is the user supplying their username and password.
 Even when SSO is enabled as an authentication method the user will still have the option to sign in with their normal credentials.

 :::noteTip
-Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables will automatically populate the credentials in the login form which can be useful during development so developers don't need to continuously will out their credentials.
+Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables will automatically populate the credentials in the login form which can be useful during development so developers don't need to continuously write out their credentials.
 :::

 ### SSO